hassanzohdy/mongez-react-atom/README.md

 Using `atom.use` will merge both `useValue` and `useWatcher` methods into one.

 If the `use` received a parameter, then it will be watching for the given property change, otherwise it will watch for the entire atom's value change.

+> Starting from version 2 and above, `atom.use` will be the recommended way to watch for atom's value changes for single property atoms instead of `useWatcher` as `useWatcher` will be removed in the next release.

 ```tsx
 type User = {